 Join Denver Zoo in its commitment to save wildlife in this special camp.
 Meet conservationists at Denver Zoo and delve into the challenges, successes, and partnerships to save animals like bison, Lake Titicaca frogs, and big horn sheep.
 Then take your knowledge on the road!
 Do your part to build a world where wildlife thrives by participating in REAL field conservation in Colorado.
 One or two days of this camp involve field trips doing conservation work in the Denver metro area.

-In this special week of camp, students entering 8th grade will interact directly with Denver Zoo’s animal care staff!
+In this special week of camp, students entering 8th and 9th grade will interact directly with Denver Zoo’s animal care staff!
 Our team of Animal Ambassador zookeepers will teach campers the ins and outs of how they care for and train (small) animals.
 Campers will discover how keepers set goals for their animals, and how to create fun enrichment that helps our animals show off their impressive, natural behaviors.
-If your soon-to-be 8th-grader is curious about working at a zoo someday, this camp will demonstrate what caring for the animals is all about!
+If your soon-to-be 8th or 9th grader is curious about working at a zoo someday, this camp will demonstrate what caring for the animals is all about!

 Denver Zoo follows local, state and federal guidelines when developing its programs, including the CDC Community Level prevention tool and COVID-19 Guidance for Children’s Day Camps.
 Additionally, Safari Camps collaborates with a contracted health professional to ensure best practice for camper health and wellness.
 Denver Zoo may adjust COVID-19 related policies or requirements of staff, volunteers, campers and families and will communicate those updates accordingly.